tildearrow/furnace/papers/doc/7-systems/README.md

 # sound chips

-this is a list of sound chips that Furnace supports, including each system's effects.
+this is a list of sound chips that Furnace supports, including effects.

 - [Yamaha YM2612](ym2612.md)
 - [TI SN76489](sms.md)